 What we didn't like so much about this dripper is its plastic construction.
 It does not retain heat well, resulting in an uneven extraction as water can cool more quickly while in contact with the coffee.
 Additionally, the material imparted a distinct plastic flavor to our brew.
 The final result was a cup with hints of bitterness and very little sweetness.
 For these reasons, we think most people will be better off with a different coffee maker.

-It was challenging to pour into the triangular shape of the Tetra, and because this coffee maker has distinct corners, it is easy to miss some coffee grounds during pouring.
-The flavor of the coffee from this dripper was quite pungent and almost spicy.
-For these reasons, we think there are much better options for homebrewers, but the Munieq Tetra Drip could make an excellent addition to your camping or travel gear.
+It was challenging to pour into the Tetra's triangular shape, and it's easy to miss some coffee grounds during pouring because of its distinct corners.
+The flavor of the coffee from this dripper was quite intense and almost spicy.
+For these reasons, the Munieq Tetra Drip could make an excellent addition to your camping or travel gear, but we think there are much better options for homebrewers.

 Why You Should Trust Us